We live in a new normal. COVID-19 has impacted us in every way – from where we go and who we see, to what we eat and what we watch.

 The COVID-19 situation also provided opportunities.
 BCFS staff can reach dads who they wouldn’t have been able to with in-person facilitation.
 BCFS was able to serve dads in a substance abuse treatment facility, for example, who had been on a waiting list for the program.
 They enlisted a facilitator from another county to serve those dads virtually.

 While the pandemic has created health concerns and challenges, it’s also created opportunities to provide services in new ways.
-NFI has resources to help, including a pandemic discussion board in the Father Engagement Learning Community™ and the COVID-19 web page at fatherhood.org that contains details on how to deliver NFI programs virtually.
+NFI has resources to help, including the COVID-19 web page at fatherhood.org that contains details on how to deliver NFI programs virtually.

 Together, we can keep dads safe while helping them be the best dads they can be.